lnccbrown/task-effort/README.md

 ```

 2. Make your changes and commit using [commitizen](https://pypi.org/project/commitizen/)
 3. Submit a [pull request](https://help.github.com/en/articles/creating-a-pull-request) to the `develop` branch.
-Add @mcmcgrath13 or @fernandogelin as a reviewer.
+Add @wasita as a reviewer.

 ## Project Organization